pypeaday/pype.dev/pages/faith/screwtape.md

 page 32.
 "The fact that 'devils' are predominately _comic_ figures in the modern imagination will help you"

+!!! background-thought ""

-> It's funny because I bet most people, myself included, reading this book (at
-> least the first time) have a red-devil type figure in mind for Screwtape or
+    I think It's funny because I bet most people, myself included, reading this book (at least the first time) have a red-devil type figure in mind for Screwtape or Wormwood
-> Wormwood

 page 31-32.
 "If once we can produce our perfect work -- the Materialist Magician, the man, not using, but veritably worshipping, what he vaguely called 'Froces' while denying the existence of 'spirits' -- then the end of the war will be in sight."

+!!! background-thought ""

-> I hear some non-Christian friends say things like "I'm spiritual so I
-> appreciate your prayers".
-In a sense they believe in some kind of
-> non-physical "thing" but not in any real sense so it looks, to me, similar to
-> what Screwtape longs for in his letter to Wormwood.
+  I hear some non-Christian friends say things like "I'm spiritual so I appreciate your prayers".
+In a sense they believe in some kind of non-physical "thing" but not in any real sense so it looks, to me, similar to what Screwtape longs for in his letter to Wormwood.

 page 32.
 "All extremes, except extreme deviotion to the Enemy, are to be encouraged...
 Other ages, of which the present is one, are unbalanced and prone to faction, and it is our business to inflame them"

-> Using Christianity to justify political positions or judgement seems right
-> here.
-Extreme devotion to our God I don't think should offend people as often
-> or to the degree that many Christians think is right...
-People flocked to
-> Jesus, only the religious elite and politically powerful hated him.
-When
-> Christianity is mixed with anything other than itself, that's when it becomes
-> offensive.
-I think I see people hold to something like Christian Nationalism,
-> and the offensive nature of it justifies the position because "we were always
-> going to be persecured for loving Jesus"
+!!! background-thought ""

+    Using Christianity to justify political positions or judgement seems right here.
+Extreme devotion to our God I don't think should offend people as often or to the degree that many Christians think is right...
+People flocked to Jesus, only the religious elite and politically powerful hated him.
+When Christianity is mixed with anything other than itself, that's when it becomes offensive.
+I think I see people hold to something like Christian Nationalism, and the offensive nature of it justifies the position because "we were always going to be persecured for loving Jesus"

 !!! danger "page 34"